GabrieleGhisleni/EnergyProject/README.md

 Now the application can be run for the very first time!
 Open the CLI of your PC and go to the folder that was just created.
 Once you are there, type the on of following command:

-- If you do not want to see many logs messages (from mysql, mqtt, redis and django images):

-C:\..\your_fresh_directory > `docker-compose up web_app -d
-&& docker-compose up mysql -d
-&& docker-compose up mqtt -d
-&& docker-compose up redis -d
-&& docker-compose up
-`

-- Otherwhise:
 C:\..\your_fresh_directory> `docker-compose up`

 Follow the printing statement and click on the hyperlink displayed at the end!